Trepan-Debuggers/python3-trepan/README.rst

 See the Tutorial_ for how to use.
 See ipython-trepan_ for using this in *ipython* or an *ipython notebook*.

-This package is for Python 3.3 to 3.y.
+This package is for Python 3.3 and above.
 See trepan2_ for the same code modified to work with Python 2.

 Features